Codecademy/docs/content/python/concepts/dictionaries/terms/pop/pop.md

   - 'paths/computer-science'
 ---

-The `.pop()` method of a Python dictionary returns the value of a specified key, then removes the key/value pair from the dictionary.
+The `.pop()` method of a Python dictionary returns the value of a specified key, then removes the key-value pair from the dictionary.

 ## Syntax